P.E and Sports Funding

 Continuous Professional Development

-All teachers have benefited from working with expert coaches where they observe model lessons and team teach areas they feel that they could be supported with further.
-In addition, new schemes of work have been bought and are used regularly to develop lesson sequencing and enhance teaching ideas.
-Staff have completed evaluation forms with very positive feedback; they have noted the impact this support continues to have on their development.
+All teachers benefit from working with expert coaches where they observe model lessons and team teach areas they feel that they could be supported with further.
+In addition, we have schemes of work have been bought and are used regularly to develop lesson sequencing and enhance teaching ideas.
+Staff have complete evaluation forms with very positive feedback; they have noted the impact this support continues to have on their development.

 Throughout the academic year, children will have participated in a wide range of different inter and intra School sports competition.
 Years 1-6 compete regularly against cluster schools with most children in KS2 participating in, at the very least, one sport.
 This also supports the transition process for our Year 6 pupils who have the opportunity to meet and compete with children that they will later be attending Oxclose Academy with.

 Our school football team, competing in The Washington District Football League, play their games on a Thursday evening.